Ice on your air conditioning unit often happens because of low refrigerant, or because air is not flowing properly through the system.

-First things first: If you have ice on your air conditioner, shut the unit off now to allow it to defrost while you read on to determine whether you need to call a professional for service.
+If you have ice on your air conditioner, shut the unit off and allow it to defrost.
+This will be required to troubleshoot the problem.

 Solution: Have a qualified HVAC technician repair the leak and recharge the coolant.

-Prevention: Have your air conditioner inspected and serviced every spring to catch potential problems and make sure it has the right amount of Freon.
+Prevention: Have your air conditioner inspected and serviced every spring to catch potential problems and make sure it has the right amount of refrigerant.

 A dirty evaporator coil can cause ice to form on your air conditioner because it restricts airflow through the unit.
-A dirty coil can also make the AC unit use more electricity while producing less cool air, and cause significant damage to the compressor.
+A dirty coil can also make the AC use more electricity, causing damage to the compressor.

-Solution: To prevent your cooling system from breaking down completely, shut the unit off until the coil is cleaned or replaced by a professional.
+Solution: To prevent your cooling system from breaking down, shut the unit off until the coil is cleaned or replaced.

 Prevention: Clean the evaporator coil regularly.

 Wiring, broken valves, a damaged fan, kinked refrigerant lines, or a blocked drain can all cause your central cooling system to freeze up.